raipc/atsd-jdbc/README.md

 ```

 ## Requirements
-Java 1.7 and later
+* Java 1.7 and later
-Maven 3
+* Maven 3 and later

 ## License